This Low Carb Kung Pao Chicken is better than take-out! At about 4 net carbs per serving this recipe is gluten free, low carb and keto friendly!

 - Drain off any oil that is in your pan and wipe clean, heat to medium, add in soy sauce mixture and corn starch mixture, add in chicken and stir until mixture is evenly coated and heated through.

-- Garnish with green onions, sesame seeds, and crushed red pepper if desired.
+- Garnish with green onions, peanuts, and crushed red pepper if desired.

 If you wish to make this even lower in carbs you can omit the 1 tablespoon of cornstarch, just note the sauce will not thicken as well.